bondarukoleh/react_tdd/info/tech.md

 React `props.children` can have different types: it can be an `object`, a `string` value, an `array`, or it can even just `not defined` at all.

+Why test React Router with shallow render?
+If we use full render, we would lose information about which components were originally Link/Route components.
+Instead, we'd simply see clickable DOM elements, so we couldn't even assert that the right elements were displayed. \
+The second reason is that you don't need to wrap your component under test in a Router.
+This is a requirement of the Link, Route, and Switch components.
+While that is a wonderful feature at runtime, in our tests it's simply noise.